Steve Parr (broadcaster)

-Steve Parr (born 1955) is a New Zealand–based former television and radio personality, best known for his roles as the host of the children's TV show What Now and the New Zealand version of the game show Sale of the Century.
+Stephen James Parr (born December 6 1955) is a New Zealand–based former television and radio personality.
+He was the host of the children's TV show What Now and the New Zealand version of the game show Sale of the Century.

 Career

 Early career

 Parr began his broadcasting career in radio before transitioning to television.
 In 1981, he became the first host of the Saturday morning children's show What Now, introducing segments such as morning keep-fit exercises, recurring sketches like Clive Grumble, trivia from Frank Flash, and law-and-safety tips with Constable Keith and Sniff, interspersed with animated cartoons.

 Sale of the Century

 In 1989, Parr moved to hosting the New Zealand edition of the game show Sale of the Century, alongside Jude Dobson and later former NZ supermodel Julie White.
-He developed his trademark "Steve Parr Slide" — a dramatic run-up and slide behind the hosting desk to give the show more energy.
-Although not always perfect, the slide became so iconic it inspired the name of a band.
+He developed the "Steve Parr Slide" — a run-up and slide behind the hosting desk to give the show more energy.
+The slide inspired the name of a band.

 In October 2020, Tara Ward of The Spinoff published a retrospective ranking of Parr's ten greatest "Steve Parr Slides".